Despite the ‘death of the high street’, there’s plenty of life in retail parks.

 Not all retail parks are equal, however.
 At Ediston, our investment approach is highly selective.
 We avoid more than 60% of the retail-park subsector because we’re only interested in parks that dominate their local area.
 Nor are we interested in ‘over-rented’ properties – where rents are too high and are will be difficult to sustain when leases expire.
 Instead, we favour parks with affordable rents and the potential for us to improve returns through intensive asset management.
 We aim to get under the skin of each property we own so that we can secure and improve the income streams for our investors.

-Our conviction in the right retail parks is so strong that we intend to build one of our own at our site in Haddington, outside Edinburgh.
-We’ve had abundant interest from potential tenants, and we expect most of the units to be let well before construction starts.
+Our conviction in the right retail parks is so strong that we are on site building one of our own at Haddington, outside Edinburgh.
+The development is 97% pre-let to national retailers, and we expect the one vacant unit to be let before construction starts.

 Retail isn’t dying – far from it.
 But it is evolving.
 We aim to harness that evolution on our investors’ behalf.
 As e-commerce evolves into omnichannel, we’re confident that the best retail parks have the locations, facilities and flexibility to prosper in the online age.